collective/collective.exampledevtools/docs/index.rst

 ===================

 The `plone.app.debugtoolbar <http://pypi.python.org/pypi/plone.app.debugtoolbar>`_ provides
-a wealth of debug information about a running Plone instance.
+a wealth of development and debugging information about a running Plone site.
 The toolbar gives information about the current object, request, workflow etc. etc. It provides an interactive Python prompt, allowing you to debug thru-the-web.